 The Board has developed a Conflicts of Interest Policy to provide guidance in the event of a conflict of interest arising.
 The Conflicts of Interest Policy sets out controls and procedures for identifying and mitigating potential conflicts arising from obligations owed by directors.
 The Conflicts of Interest Policy also provides for the establishment of procedures to facilitate good corporate governance and legal compliance with duties arising under statute.
-The Directors' Standing Notice Register is a standing agenda item for each Board meeting.
+The Company Secretary also maintains a Directors' Standing Notice Register which is provided to the Board.